alaurent34/darc/Readme.md

 ## Notations

-You can find in the table beloe all the notation used in the scripts and this Readme.
+You can find in the table below all the notations used in the scripts and this Readme.

   <table class="tg">